rakhusur/KyriaMine/Readme.md

  - Shift + `,` = `…` ellipsis,
  - Shift + `.` = `’` apostrophe (or closing english single quotes).

- Admittedly, the last two look like they’re reversed, but this way, the apostrophe is in the same position as its replacement character `'` on the symbol layer and it is not on the same finger as `t`.
+ Admittedly, the last two look like they’re mixed up, but this way, the apostrophe is in the same position as its replacement character `'` on the symbol layer and it is not on the same finger as `t`.